thePrintLabs/pressroom/README.md

 Free Newsstand subscriptions can be created on iTunes Connect to support Newsstand Apps with free content and automatic updates.

 ## How to get support
-Open an issue here on GitHub or head over at [http://discourse.press-room.io](http://discourse.press-room.io) for general usage question.
+Open an issue [here on GitHub](https://github.com/thePrintLabs/pressroom/issues) or head over [http://discourse.press-room.io](http://discourse.press-room.io) for general usage question.

+##Roadmap

+- web export via ftp, sftp, local filesystem
+- more themes
+- extensive documentation

 ##Contributing
+Contributions are always welcomed to further improve this plugin:

 - Fork it
 - Create your feature branch (git checkout -b my-new-feature)